Sweatshop (film): Critical response

 Dread Central awarded 4/5, saying it managed to "create a fully immersive, cohesive mini-universe".
 Horror.com found it "effective and original" despite some longueurs and questionable acting.
 Horror Talk was more critical, awarding 1.5/5, criticizing the story and acting, and noting the low budget.
+The Film has a score of 22% on the popcornmeter (audience reviews) on Rotten Tomatoes.